 There are all kinds of other features that make the Breville Infuser Espresso stand out in its class.
 These include the handy ‘dry puck’ feature and reprogrammable water volume.

 In short, if you’re looking for your first or a replacement home espresso machine for around the $500 mark, the Breville Infuser Espresso should definitely be on your shortlist.
 However, just be aware that it will take some time to pull that perfect shot.
 (For the latest prices and discounts!)

 The Final Brew

 Pros: The Breville Infuser Espresso is compact and a well-designed piece of equipment.
 Its temperature control and pre-infusion features put optimally-extracted espresso within reach of the home barista.
-The abundance of extra features on offer make this good value for money.
+The abundance of extra features on offer makes this good value for money.

 Cons: The main negative point to be made about the Infuser is that neither the automatic PID control nor the temperature setting can be manually adjusted.
 In addition, not all espresso aficionados will like the low-pressure pre-infusion stage.
-Third party reviews mostly concern individual faulty machines and difficulties in pulling a consistent shot.
+Third-party reviews mostly concern individual faulty machines and difficulties in pulling a consistent shot.